 A quick introduction is probably in order.
-That’s me on the left.
-Pleased to meet you.

 My name is Chris Baskind.
 I live on the Coast — but probably not the first two which jump to mind.
 Home is Pensacola, Florida, almost within view of the Gulf of Mexico.